 After surgery, bleeding is the main concern because a lot of blood passes through the liver.

-The liver makes substances that help the blood clot.
-Damage to the liver (both before the surgery and during the surgery itself) can add to potential bleeding problems.
+The liver secretes substances that help the blood to coagulate.
+Damage to the liver (both before and during the intervention) can lead to the risk of bleeding.

-Other possible problems are similar to those seen with other major surgeries and can include infections, complications from anesthesia, blood clots, and pneumonia.
+Other possible side effects are similar to those seen with other invasive surgeries and can include:

-A new liver cancer can develop afterward because the remaining liver still has the underlying disease that led to the cancer.
+A new liver cancer can develop afterward because the remaining liver still has the underlying disorder that first led to the disease.

-A liver transplant may be the best option for some people with small liver cancers.
+A liver transplant in Turkey may be the best option for some people with small liver cancers.

-The risk of a second new liver cancer is significantly reduced and the new liver will function normally using liver transplant.
+The risk of a second new liver cancer is significantly decreased, and the new liver will function normally using the new organ.

-Most livers used for transplants come from people who have just died or a living donor (usually a close relative) for transplant.
+Most livers that are used for transplants come from donors who have recently died or from living relatives.

 People who need a transplant must wait until a liver is available, which can take too long for some people with liver cancer.
-In many cases a person may get other treatments, such as embolisation or ablation (described in following sections), while waiting for a liver transplant.
-Or doctors may suggest surgery or other treatments first and then a transplant if the cancer comes back.
+In many cases, a patient may undergo other therapies, such as embolization or hepatectomy, while waiting for a liver grafting.
+Indeed, doctors may suggest surgery or other treatments first and then a transplant if the cancer comes back.